Chapter 1.3 Installation¶

 If you wish to manual set up partitions, as an advanced option you will have to choose which file-system you want.
 A file-system controls how your files are accessed at lower levels on the disk.
 If you are booting your computer in UEFI mode a more modern firmware compared to BIOS you will need to create an EFI system partition see efi system partitionwikipedia for more detail to create this partition you will need a FAT32 file-system with the ESP flag with to be mounted at /boot/efi/ under the mount point.
 You will also need a root (/) file-system, several file-systems included for Lubuntu are Ext4, XFS, and Btrfs.

-You can create partition by clicking the button which will bring up a dialog.
+You can create partition by clicking the Create button which will bring up a dialog.
 The file system field is a drop down menu, select which file-system you want.
-You also need to select where you want to mount the partition. which you need at least one root (/) partition and if you are booting an EFI system you will also need a /boot/efi mounted partition.
+You also need to select where you want to mount the partition in the Mount Point drop down menu.
+To change how big to make the partition change the Size field.
+To change the size or type of a partition after initially creating it press the Edit button.
+To delete a partition press the Delete button.
+You will need at least one root (/) partition and if you are booting an EFI system you will also need a /boot/efi mounted partition.
 Another common option is to have all your data on its own partition, which can even be on its own separate physical disk this can be mounted at /home.
+If you want to encrypt your your filesystem press the Encrypt checkbox.
+Then a two fields will appear to get write type your encryption passphrase twice to confirm it.